-Oversight responsibility of Defence and Military Vetrans Portfolio Committee
+Oversight responsibility of Defence and Military Veterans Portfolio Committee

-The Defence and Military Veterans Portfolio Committee is responsible for the oversight of the Department of Defence as well as the following statutory entities:
+The Defence and Military Veterans Portfolio Committee is responsible for oversight of the Department of Defence and Military Veterans as well as the following statutory entities:

 Castle Control Board